tari-project/tari/RFC/src/Glossary.md

 ## Communication Node
-[communication node]: #communication-node "A communication node that is responsible for maintaining the Tari communication network"
+[Communication Node]: #communication-node "A communication node that is responsible for maintaining the Tari communication network"

 A Communication Node is either a Validator Node or Base Node that is part of the Tari communication network.
 It maintains the network and is responsible for forwarding and propagating joining requests, discovery requests and data messages on the communication network.

 ## Communication Client
-[communication client]: #communication-client "A communication client that makes use of the Tari communication network, but does not maintain it"
+[Communication Client]: #communication-client "A communication client that makes use of the Tari communication network, but does not maintain it"

 A Communication Client is a Wallet or Asset Manager that makes use of the Tari communication network to send joining and discovery requests.
 A Communication Client does not maintain the communication network and is not responsible for forwarding or propagating any requests or data messages.